-D4S - the voluntary, cooperative partnership within the aviation community, for the sharing and analysis of data - is currently at a critical stage of its Proof of Concept phase (2016-2019).
+D4S - the voluntary, cooperative partnership within the aviation community, for the sharing and analysis of data - is currently in its Proof of Concept phase.

-ECA plays a key role in this programme with Bert Bonke, ECA Flight Data WG chairman - holding the key position of D4S Technical Board co-chair.
-Under Bert's leadership the programme is forging ambitiously ahead and the pilots' voice and views on sensitive issues such as data protection are heard.
+ECA holds a key position within this programme with one of our experts - Bert Bonke, ECA Flight Data WG chairman - being the co-chair of the D4S Technical Board.
+Under his leadership the programme is forging ambitiously ahead.
 2018 saw some major developments, including the start of the first FDM data flows to the custom-built IT solution (Foundry).
-D4S experts are now working on further defining and implementing data governance, with a focus on data security, de-identification aspects and protection of privacy.
-The objective is to guarantee the highest possible level of data protection while still allowing for meaningful exploitation and analysis.
-Airlines participating in the programme are in the process of committing to a specific Data Sharing and and Protection Agreement (DSPA).
+D4S experts are now working on defining and implementing data governance, with a focus on data security, de-identification and protection of privacy.
+The programme outlines a smart and balanced approach to data protection which still allows the analysis of the data.
+Airlines have already committed to a specific "Data Sharing and Protection Agreement (DSPA)".